-- 1 While it is not the responsibility of the Convenors to carry out training of Judges and Assistant Judges, s/he should remind Senior Judges of their tasks in this respect - 2 The Senior Convenor should make time to brief the Panel 2 Convenor for Selecting Premiers.
-In particular s/he should ensure that multi-bloom vases with more than one bloom nominated for premier bloom status are given appropriate consideration.
-The Chief Steward also has a role to play here and should be involved in the consultation. - 3 During the selection of premiers the Convenors should not in any way show preference for any individual bloom and just as importantly must ensure that no judge dominates others. - 4 The procedures for selecting premier blooms and Best Bloom are outlined in Appendix VI of this manual.
-Convenors may vary this procedure by asking the judges to eliminate blooms which are obviously not in contention before calling for the vote. - 5 The Senior Convenor should prepare a brief written report, identifying any problems which occurred in the process of judging and making any recommendations.
+- While it is not the responsibility of the Convenors to carry out training of Judges and Assistant Judges, s/he should remind Senior Judges of their tasks in this respect. - The Show Convenor should make time to brief the Panel 2 Convenor for Selecting Premiers.
+S/he should ensure that multi-bloom vases with more than one bloom nominated for premier bloom status are given appropriate consideration.
+The Chief Steward also has a role to play here and should be involved in the consultation. - During the selection of premiers, the Convenors should not in any way show preference for any individual bloom and just as importantly must ensure that no judge dominates others.

+- The procedures for selecting premier blooms and Best Bloom are outlined in Appendix VI of this manual.
+Convenors may vary this procedure by asking the judges to eliminate blooms which are obviously not in contention before calling for the vote. - The Show Convenor should prepare a brief written report, identifying any problems which occurred in the process of judging and making any recommendations.
 This report should be forwarded to the National Secretary before October 31, who will circulate it to members of the Executive Judging Subcommittee for their consideration.
+The chairman of the judging committee will liaise with the convenor of the show and ensure the convenor is aware of his/her responsibilities.